Oblates of Saint Benedict’s Monastery, St. Joseph, Minn.

 - Be received as a candidate for a minimum of one year.*

-- Make a final commitment as an oblate by reading the Document of Oblation which is signed on the altar by the candidate and the prioress of the Sisters of the Order of Saint Benedict.
+- Make perpetual oblation as an oblate by reading the Document of Oblation which is signed on the altar by the candidate and the prioress of the Sisters of the Order of Saint Benedict.
 This is done on the annual Oblate Renewal Day.

 *Other Information About the Candidate Process